 Some people believe that airplane cabins are deliberately low on oxygen in order to calm the passengers into a sleepy state, but nothing could be further from the truth, says Boland.
 “Pilots share the same air as passengers, so if this were true, we’d be falling asleep too.”
 The real reasons for in-flight fatigue have more to do with boredom, motion, and the fact that the cabin pressurization makes it slightly more difficult for human lungs to use oxygen.

 Keeping your cell phone on during takeoff and landing will not interfere with the plane’s navigation, says Boland.
 The real reason you’re asked to turn off your devices is that you should be paying attention during takeoff and landing—to the safety speech and in case anything should go wrong that requires your action,” says Matt Guidice, operator of Matt’s Flights, a cheap-travel email subscription service.
-Here’s what else airlines aren’t telling you.
+Here’s more things airlines keep from you.